-As an added extra on your fourth day, you can take glacier exploration a step further and discover one of the country’s dazzling ice caves.
-Stepping into this aqua-marine subterranean world is surely one of the more unique experiences available in Iceland, if not the world!
+As an added extra on your fourth day, you can take glacier exploration a step further and discover one of the country's dazzling ice caves.
+Stepping into this aqua-marine subterranean world is undoubtedly one of the more unique experiences available in Iceland, if not the world!

 Overnight, you will be staying in accommodation in the Vatnajökull area.

-The Eastfjords is widely regarded as one of the country’s most diverse, untouched and eclectically beautiful areas, perfect for those looking to escape the hustle and bustle of civilization and get back in touch with the peaceful serenity that only nature provides.
+The Eastfjords is widely regarded as one of the country’s most diverse, untouched, and eclectically beautiful areas, perfect for those looking to escape the hustle and bustle of civilization and get back in touch with the peaceful serenity that only nature provides.

 You will travel in this mountainous area, zig-zagging through the fjords and vales, stopping at some hidden gems your guide keeps close to his heart.

 Keep your eyes peeled for wildlife throughout your journey around East Iceland; after all, it is the only region in the country where one can spot herds of wild reindeer.
 As with many locations in Iceland, there are plenty of opportunities to spot seals along the coastline.